Introducing an MCP Server for ORION-DBs

 Full instructions are in the GitHub repo README.

 In summary, the server runs in a Docker container connected to Claude Desktop via its MCP config file.
-Authentication uses Google’s Application Default Credentials, so your local gcloud credentials are used directly — no service account keys needed.
+Authentication uses Google’s Application Default Credentials, so your local gcloud credentials are used directly.
+No service account keys needed.
 A Google Cloud account includes 1 TB of free queries per month.

 Requirements: Docker and the Google Cloud CLI (gcloud).
 The server is implemented in R using {mcptools} and {ellmer}.